-Where an employee receives a reimbursement based on the actual business kilometres travelled, no other compensation is paid to the employee and the cost is calculated in accordance with the prescribed rate of 316 cents (2012 : 305 cents) per kilometre, no employees tax need be deducted, provided the business travel does not exceed 8 000 kilometres per year.
+Where an employee receives a reimbursement based on the actual business kilometres travelled, no other compensation is paid to the employee and the cost is calculated in accordance with the prescribed rate of 324 cents (2013 : 316 cents) per kilometre, no PAYE is deductible, provided the business travel does not exceed 8 000 kilometres per year.

 The reimbursement must be disclosed under code 3703 on the IRP5 certificate.
 No PAYE is withheld and the amount is not subject to taxation on assessment.
-If the business kilometre travelled exceed 8 000 kilometres per year, or if the reimbursive rate per kilometre exceeds the prescribed rate, or if other compensation is paid to the employee the allowance must be disclosed separately under code 3702 on the IRP5 certificate.
-No PAYE is withheld but the amount is subject to taxation on assessment.
+If the business kilometres travelled exceed 8 000 kilometres per year, or if the reimbursive rate per kilometre exceeds the prescribed rate, or if other compensation is paid to the employee the allowance must be disclosed separately under code 3702 on the IRP5 certificate.
+As from 1 March 2013, PAYE is withheld on a payment basis.